cran-task-views/Spatial/Spatial.md

     municipalities, and other spatial objects.
 -   `r pkg("chilemapas")` provides access to spatial data of political and administrative divisions of Chile.
--   The former `geobr` package provided easy access to official spatial data sets of Brazil for multiple geographies and years.
+-   `r pkg("geobr")` provided easy access to official spatial data sets of Brazil for multiple geographies and years.
 -   `r pkg("geouy")` loads and process geographic information for Uruguay.
 -   `r pkg("RCzechia")` downloads spatial boundary files of administrative regions and other spatial objects of the Czech Republic.